owid/sdg-tracker.org/pages/no-poverty.md

         <div class="col-md">
             <span>SDG Indicator 1.2.1</span>
             <h3>Halve population below national poverty line </h3>
             <p><strong>Definition:</strong> Indicator 1.2.1 is the <i><q>proportion of population living below the national poverty line.</q></i> <p>National poverty lines differ by country depending on country circumstances, living standards and cost of living.
-Shown here is the share of a country's population which lives below its specific national poverty line.</p>
+Shown here is the share of a country's population which lives below each country's specific national poverty line.</p>
             <p><strong>Goal:</strong> By 2030 <i><q>reduce at least by half the proportion of men, women and children of all ages living in poverty in all its dimensions according to national definitions</q></i>.</p>
             <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> <a href="https://ourworldindata.org/extreme-poverty">entry on Global Extreme Poverty</a>.</p>
 <p><strong>Additional charts:</strong>